DanSam5K/SQL-Zoo-project/README.md

 Each tutorial show me a table and then have me run queries against it to answer specific questions.
 Some of the queries, particularly at first, are quite simple.
 They definitely get more challenging towards the end and can be real head scratchers.

 ### About Zoo Tutorials Project
-- Tutorials 0-9 listed under the “Tutorial Section” and the quizzes listed at the end of each Section was solved and the Query used to get the exact data are contained in the in sql file are as follows:
+- Tutorials 0-9 listed under the [Tutorial Section](https://sqlzoo.net/wiki/SQL_Tutorial) and the quizzes listed at the end of each Section was solved and the Query used to get the exact data are contained in the in sql file are as follows:
 1. [SELECT Basics](https://sqlzoo.net/wiki/SELECT_basics)
   - *** [Basic Quiz Score](zoo_quiz_image/basicquizscore.png) ***
 2. [SELECT from WORLD](https://sqlzoo.net/wiki/SELECT_from_WORLD_Tutorial)